Edward J. Early Jr.

-Edward J. Early Jr. is an American lawyer and politician who served as mayor of Lowell, Massachusetts, state representative, and Middlesex Northern Register of Deeds.
+Edward J. Early Jr. (July 23, 1931 – September 4, 2023) was an American lawyer and politician who served as mayor of Lowell, Massachusetts, state representative, and Middlesex Northern Register of Deeds.

 Early life

-Early was born on July 23, 1931 in Lowell.
+Early was born on July 23, 1931, in Lowell.
 He attended the Keith Academy, Boston College, and Suffolk University Law School.

 Political career

 Early began his political career as a member of the Lowell city council.
-From 1966 to 1967, he also served as Mayor, a ceremonial position as the city has is administrated by a professional city manager.
+From 1966 to 1967, he also served as mayor, a ceremonial position as the city is administrated by a professional city manager.
 From 1973 to 1977, Early was a member of the Massachusetts House of Representatives.
 In 1976 he was elected Register of Deeds for the Middlesex Northern district.
 He was reelected without opposition in 1982 and 1988.

+Death

+Early died at home on September 4, 2023, at the age of 92.